dreadl0ck/zeus/wiki/docs/README.md

 it will be be placed in bin/zeus
 ```

+### Description

+ZEUS uses the description field for a short description text,
+which will be displayed on startup by default or when using the **help** builtin without params.

 ### Help

-ZEUS uses the description field for a short description text,
-which will be displayed on startup by default.

-Additionally a multiline help text can be set for each script by using the *help* field.
+A multiline help text can be set for each script by using the *help* field.

 ```shell
 zeus » help <command>